wdawson/okta.github.io/_source/_posts/2017-11-20-add-sso-spring-boot-15-min.md

 This post assumes some basic familiarity with Java, including an understanding of a typical Java project structure, packages, JAR files, annotations, generics, etc. No prior use of Spring, Maven, or any other Java framework is necessary.
 ## Get Started with Spring Boot and Okta

-Going from zero to secure web server doesn’t happen in a flash.
-To complete this project you’ll:
+Going from zero to secure web server doesn't happen in a flash.
+To complete this project you'll:

 * Download a brand new Spring Boot starter project using Spring Initializr
 * Create a new Okta account and access your administration dashboard